nanolith/cpidgin/README.md

 C Pidgin
 ========

-C interpreter and proof system written in Agda.
+C interpreter and proof system written in Idris.